 After three years of avoiding each other like the plague, I opened the heavy wooden door to the other side of the bar and standing less than four feet away from me was Mark, sans fiancé.

-“Ohhhhh FUCK” was the first thing to come out of my mouth as both of our eyes locked and doubled in size like a deer in headlights.
+“Ohhhhh fuck” in a breath of disbelief was the first thing to come out of my mouth as both of our eyes locked and doubled in size like a deer in headlights.
 After a few seconds of what felt like an eternity, he laughed, I laughed and we went in for a hug that felt like years of frustration leaving my body.

 I couldn’t contain the smile that was surely a mile wide as I listened to him stumble over his words and struggle to form a complete sentence.
 In the background, I could hear his best friend laughing and saying “This is my favorite day, ever.”